 The University of Tennessee at Martin

-The University of Tennessee Board of Trustees will consider a proposal to increase undergraduate in-state tuition and mandatory fees at the University of Tennessee Martin during the Board’s meeting on June 21, 2019.
+The University of Tennessee Board of Trustees will consider a proposal to increase undergraduate in-state tuition and mandatory fees at the University of Tennessee at Martin (UTM) during the Board’s meeting on June 25, 2021.

 Tennessee law (Tennessee Code Annotated § 49-7-1603) requires boards of public universities to give public notice of proposed increases to tuition and mandatory fees charged to in-state undergraduate students at least fifteen (15) days prior to holding a public meeting to adopt the increases.
 Individuals are permitted to provide comments during the fifteen-day period.